 Baritone Geoffrey Sirett continues to impress musicians and audiences in debut performances in opera, concert and recital repertoire.
-A native of Kingston, Geoffrey has emerged as one of Canada’s leading young baritones, highly sought-after across the country for a wide range of repertoire.
+A native of Kingston, Ontario, Geoffrey has emerged as one of Canada’s finest young baritones, highly sought-after across the country for a wide range of repertoire.

 His charisma as an actor and a singer make him an ideal choice for the leading role in the world premiere of OVERCOAT, a musical version of the stage hit presented by Vancouver Opera, Canstage and Tapestry in the winter of 2018.
 He also looks forward to his debut on the Four Seasons Centre stage in the Canadian Opera Company productions of ARABELLA and the role of Captain Corcoran in Edmonton Opera’s H.M.S PINAFORE, and Weill’s SEVEN DEADLY SINS with the Toronto Symphony.
-During the summer of 2016, Sirett returned to Nova Scotia for a repeat of the hit production – THE BELLS OF BADDECK – during the summer of 2016, followed closely by a Banff workshop of the Toronto Symphony presentation of Weill’s SIEBEN TODSUNDEN scheduled for June of 2017.
-Also on his schedule are Oreste in ELEKTRA and Ping in Edmonton Opera’s TURANDOT, ELIJAH for the Pax Christi Chorale, MESSIAH for the Newfoundland Symphony, and Beethoven’s MISSA SOLEMNIS for the Grand Philharmonic Choir and an appearance with the Bach Elgar Choir of Hamilton.
+During the summer of 2016, Sirett returned to Nova Scotia for a repeat of the hit production – THE BELLS OF BADDECK – during the summer of 2016, followed closely by a Banff workshop for the Toronto Symphony’s presentation of Weill’s SEVEN DEADLY SINS scheduled for June of 2017.
+In 2016-2017, he also appeared as Oreste in ELEKTRA and Ping in TURANDOT for Edmonton Opera, ELIJAH for the Pax Christi Chorale, MESSIAH for the Newfoundland Symphony, Beethoven’s MISSA SOLEMNIS for the Grand Philharmonic Choir and an appearance with the Bach Elgar Choir of Hamilton.

 Highlights of the 2015-2016 season included Beethoven’s SYMPHONY No. 9 (Orchestre symphonique de Drummondville), Bach’s B-MINOR MASS (Sweetwater Festival), Mussorgsky’s SONGS AND DANCES OF DEATH (Off Centre Music Salon), THE MERRY WIDOW (Edmonton Opera), DAMNATION OF FAUST (Calgary Philharmonic), PRINCE IGOR (VOICEBOX: Opera in Concert), Bach’s MASS IN B MINOR (Ottawa Bach Choir), and a Candlelight Christmas Concert (13 Strings Chamber Orchestra).